In the United States, one out of three teen fatalities is caused by a car accident.

 6. Drowsy Driving

 Sleepiness can increase the risk of accidents in teens.
-Parents should ensure that the teens get at least 9 hours of sleep before they get behind the wheel.
+Parents should ensure that teens get at least 9 hours of sleep before they get behind the wheel.

 7. Distracted Driving